lassekongo83/plano-theme/CONTRIBUTING.md

-## Contributing to Stilo
+## Contributing to Plano

-Stilo consists of:
+Plano consists of:

 * `gnome-shell` is the theme for GNOME Shell.
 This themes stuff like the calendar widget, the panel, the dock and more.
 * `gtk-2.0` contains the GTK+2 theme, styling applications that doesn't use GTK+3 yet.